mikeperry-tor/vanguards/README_TECHNICAL.md

    The current default for maximum circuit age is 24 hours, and can be changed via **circ_max_age_hours** in the [configuration file](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf).

+5. ***Connectivity to the Tor Network***

+   Reachability itself is a side-channel.
+An adversary can correlate your uptime to other events to reduce your anonymity, or even actively attempt to influence connectivity to parts of the Tor network to determine if a specific service is using them.
+Because of this, we have added monitoring of connectivity to the Tor Network.
+The addon will alert you if all of your guard connections go down, or if you are unable to build circuits for a set amount of time.

+   Obviously, clients may want to disable this monitoring, especially if they are disconnected frequently.
+To disable these checks, change the
+***circ_max_disconnected_secs*** and ***conn_max_disconnected_secs***
+configuration settings to 0.

 # Security Information